Dually affine Information Geometry modeled on a Banach space: Exponential statistical bundles

 \begin{example}[Sub-models with constant expectation] Let be given a constant $b \in \R$, a reference density $p \in \maxexpat m$, and a random variable $f \in \orliczof {\cosh_2} m$ such that $\int f \ p \ dm = b$.
 Consider the subset $E(f,p)$ of the maximal exponential model $\maxexpat m$ consisting of all densities $q$ such that $\int f \ q \ dm = \int f \ p \ dm$.
 It is a relatively open convex set.
 Note that $f - b \in B_p$ and the condition can be equivalently rewritten in terms of the coordinate $u = s_p(q)$.
 Namely, $\euler_p(u) = \euler^{u - K_p(u)} \cdot p = q \in E(B,p)$, if, and only if,

-Any tangent vector $h$ satisfies $D^2K_p(u)[h,f-b] = \covat q h {f-b} = 0$ For a smooth $F \colon \maxexpat m \to \R$, the expression at $p$ is $F_p(u) = F \circ \euler_p(u)$.
+Any tangent vector $h$ satisfies $d^2K_p(u)[h,f-b] = \covat q h {f-b} = 0$ For a smooth $F \colon \maxexpat m \to \R$, the expression at $p$ is $F_p(u) = F \circ \euler_p(u)$.
 Any extremal point of $F$ restricted to $E(f,p)$ satisfies $DF_p(u)[h] = 0$.

 Consider the entropy $\entropyof q = \int \log q \ q \ dm$.
-As seen in Rem.~\ref{remark:entropy}, we have $\Entropy_p(u) = DK_1(u)[u] - K_1(u)$ and $D\Entropy_1(u)[h] = \covat {\euler_1(u)} h u$, so that the stationarity condition is $\covat {\euler_1(u)} h f = 0$ whenever $ \covat {\euler_1(u)} h {f - b}$.
+As seen in Rem.~\ref{remark:entropy}, we have $\Entropy_p(u) = dK_1(u)[u] - K_1(u)$ and $D\Entropy_1(u)[h] = \covat {\euler_1(u)} h u$, so that the stationarity condition is $\covat {\euler_1(u)} h f = 0$ whenever $ \covat {\euler_1(u)} h {f - b}$.
 In conclusion $u \propto (f - b)$ and the stationary point has the form $q = \euler^{\theta (f - b) - K_p(\theta(f -b))}$.

-A similar argument holds in the case of a finite number of random variables with given expected values.
+A similar argument holds for a finite number of random variables with given expected values.
 In the case of an infinite dimensional subspace of random variables, the subspace must be splitting. \end{example}

 \begin{example}[Pythagorean theorem for the KL divergence] The Kullback-Leibler divergence is $\KL p q = \int \log \frac p q \ p \ dm$.
 Consider positive densities $q = \euler^{u - K_p(u)} \cdot p$, $q \in \maxexpat p$, and $r = (1+v) \cdot p$, $v \in \pstar B_p$.
 A simple computation shows that